Welcome!

 Our Mission

 The population of people with multiple sclerosis is growing annually, with recent estimates from 2024 revealing that there are more than 150,000 people with multiple sclerosis in the UK, 70% of whom are women.
-People with disability, including those with MS, are at a significantly higher risk of experiencing DVA, yet they often find themselves with fewer support resources.
+Even though disabled people, including those with MS, are at a significantly higher risk of experiencing DVA, they often find themselves with fewer support resources.
 Our initiative aims to:

-• Strengthen the referral pathways to ensure people with MS receive comprehensive, timely support when responding to the experiences of DVA.
+- Strengthen referral pathways to ensure people with MS receive comprehensive, timely support when responding to the experiences of DVA.

 Join Us on This Journey